miyakogi/flyjedi.vim/README.md

 By default, this plugin does not show additional information about completion items.

 If you prefer to show additional information, please add the bellow setting.
+With this option, information will be shown on preview window and completion menu, if possible.

 ```vim
 let g:flyjedi_detail_info = 1